yalsayid/guess_the_flag/README.md

 - [X] User can view a set of flags.
 - [X] User can select a flag that matches the indicated country.
-- [X] Everytime a user selects a country, a alert notifies the user whether there selection was incorrect/correct as well as their updated score.
+- [X] Everytime a user selects a country, an alert notifies the user whether there selection was incorrect/correct as well as their updated score.

 ## Video Walkthrough